Many yoga poses are named after animals and other things in the natural world that they…

-Yoga blocks are helpful when you have tight hamstrings and can’t reach the ground with your legs straight in Forward Fold.
-Place one or two blocks to rest your palms on an elevated surface instead of on the ground.
+Yoga blocks are a helpful prop to use when you have tight hamstrings and can’t reach the ground with your hands.
+When you’re in a forward fold with straight legs, place one or two blocks in front of you to create an elevated surface that you can rest your palms on.

 Trikonasana / Triangle Pose

-Instead of placing your hand on your shin or ankle in Trikonasana, place a yoga block in front or behind your front leg.
-This will allow you to place your lower hand on the block in proper alignment instead of struggling with the triangle shape.
+Instead of placing your hand on your shin or ankle in Trikonasana, place a yoga block on either side of your front leg.
+Placing your lower hand on the block will allow you to be in proper alignment rather than struggling to get into the triangle shape.